 - Everyone can do them

-- I have effectively used sleds with 9 year olds, 77 year old grandmothers and National Champions.
+- I have effectively used sleds with 9 year olds, 77 year old grandmothers and National Champions looking to optimize their performance.

 - Quick & Effective